algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 The analytical method for Gaussian Elimination may seem straightforward, but the computational method does not obviously follow from the "game" we were playing before, so we'll go through it step-by-step.

-In general, we do the following process for each row `row`:

 #### Step 1
 For each column `col`, find the highest value.
 $$